ccalobeto/ai-dev-tools-zoomcamp/01-overview/README.md

 - With copilot, give the prompt and the app runs but something happened with the app initialization *related to an old svelte versions*.
 So i copy the error message of the browser console and paste it back to copilot asking to fix the error.
 Copilot fixed the error and the application runned.
 Also i asked to do some refactorings like removing the logic into a separate component with this prompt: "Let's refactor it and put the logic into a snake component".

 - With cursor, its IDE is similar to VS code.

+### Project Bootstapers

+- Use templates that guide you to create an app faster.